Vumacc/Portfolio-Website/README.md

 ### Currently planning on doing
 - The projects page
 - The contacts page
-- Tweaking the nav-bar a bit
-- A couple projects on the homepage
+- A couple projects on the homepage (IN DEVELOPMENT)
-- Fixing anything that comes up during development